 The AIMG Program is a provincial program that was created in 2001 and uses a competitive and merit based assessment protocol.
 The Program helps to identify International Medical Graduates (IMGs) who reside in the province and have the clinical skills, knowledge and behaviours needed to enter an Alberta postgraduate medical residency program.

-Applicants are required to provide proof of Alberta residency in addition to their medical degree, and participate in a number of national and provincial assessments.
+Applicants are required to provide proof of residence in Alberta in addition to their medical degree and participate in a number of national and provincial assessments.

 The AIMG Program Advisory Committee provides direction to the AIMG Program and is accountable to the Government of Alberta through the Minister of Health for the effective governance and management of the AIMG Program.